You are using an unsupported browser

 Open to all attendees.
 No tickets required.

-Hear three outstanding clinician–educators share what they think are Internal Medicine Meeting 2025’s most important take-home messages.
 In the championship round of this fast-paced, Jeopardy-style competition, five teams of residents will compete for the Osler Cup.